One week in Sardinia packed full of climbing

 Sunday

 All good things must come to an end.
-We’ll arrange a group transfer to get you back to the airport safely, with plenty of time for your flight.
-Take one last look at the stunning Sardinian landscapes and hold on to the memories of an unforgettable climbing adventure.
+On departure day, please walk to our meeting point at Bar La Pineta, where the group transfer will pick you up and take you to the airport with plenty of time for your flight.
+Take one last look at the stunning Sardinian landscapes and carry home the memories of an unforgettable climbing adventure.

 Course Contents